MRCORD/Peru2040/README.md

 ### 4.1 Natural Resource Endowment

-Peru possesses one of the world's most significant mineral resource bases, providing a robust foundation for funding technological transformation.
+Peru possesses one of the world's most significant mineral resource bases, providing a robust foundation for funding technological transformation (USGS, 2024).

 #### 4.1.1 Proven Reserves and Production